mkonicek/coding-time/content/blog/figma/index.md

 ## 4. Still a relatively small company - big opportunity for impact

 Even though Figma is now [valued at over $10 billion](https://www.bloomberg.com/news/articles/2021-06-24/software-design-startup-figma-is-now-worth-10-billion), there are only around 200 engineers.
-At smaller companies a single person has more opportunity to do something big and affect the bottom line.
+At smaller companies each person has more opportunity to do something big and affect the bottom line.

 And indeed, just a few months after I joined I’ve been in meetings with our CEO and VP of Product.
 They are very familiar with the feature we're building in our small team.
 Our project is one of the company-wide priorities.

 At smaller companies it’s also easier to know people.
-After just six months I recognise lots of names in commit messages.
+After just a few months I recognised lots of names in commit messages.
 When people post on Slack we often already know each other.

 ## 5. Business Opportunity